Wayner Lake Outpost - Ontario, Canada

 - Fish Species: Walleye, Northern Pike, Sturgeon & Whitefish

-- Best Known For: Non Stop Walleyes action, Monster Northern Pike over 50"
+- Best Known For: Non-Stop Walleyes action, Monster Northern Pike over 50"

-Walleyes average around two pounds but during a day of catching fifty to one hundred fish you should get a few Walleyes over five pounds.
-During a week of fishing you will catch a few in the six to eight pound range and a few lucky guests will catch trophies over ten pounds.
+Walleyes average around two pounds but during a day of catching fifty to one hundred fish, you should get a few Walleyes over five pounds.
+During a week of fishing, you will catch a few in the six to eight pound range and a few lucky guests will catch trophies over ten pounds.

 Wayner Lake is deep enough to hold large populations of Whitefish.
-Massive Northern Pike migrate through the river to the lake to feed on them.
+Massive Northern Pike migrates through the river to the lake to feed on them.
 This lake has a good population of pike but its claim to fame is the availability of giants.
-You should catch a fair amount of Northerns in the five to ten pound range if you are targeting them and maybe a twenty pounder some time during the week.
+You should catch a fair amount of Northerns in the five to ten pound range if you are targeting them and maybe a twenty pounder sometime during the week.
 There have been Northern Pike over twenty-five pounds caught and released in this lake.

 There are Sturgeon and Whitefish in the lake.
 Whitefish can be taken with tiny jigs or in the early spring they can be taken on the surface with a fly.
 Whitefish can get up to five pounds.
 Sturgeon are night feeders.
-They usually hide in the deep during the day and at night go up into the river or alone the shore to feed.
+They usually hide in the deep during the day and at night go up into the river or along the shore to feed.
 They are most common in the forty to eighty pound range.
-There have been Sturgeon caught in the Ogoki River that have exceeded one-hundred and fifty pounds.
-You just need to cast out a bait at night and let it sit on bottom while you enjoy a campfire.
+There have been Sturgeon caught in the Ogoki River that has exceeded one-hundred and fifty pounds.
+You just need to cast out bait at night and let it sit on the bottom while you enjoy a campfire.

 Fly-In Moose Hunting

 Wayner Lake camp is an ideal area for Moose hunting.
 The riverbanks and lake shores have a lot of Moose feed.
 (WMU 17).